teja2010/teja2010.github.io/mdbook_src/src/N/1_setup_qemu.md

 By default the script provides an interface via which the VM can access both internet and the host machine (over ssh).
 This is the SLIRP networking mode.
 Follow the link [here](https://wiki.qemu.org/Documentation/Networking#User_Networking_.28SLIRP.29) to read more.

-The interface will be provided but the interface will not have an address.
-Run dhclient on the interface so it is assigned an address.
-Next install an sshserver, if not installed, so we can access the guest over ssh.
+The interface will be created.
+If the interface does not have an address, run dhclient on the interface so it is assigned an address.
+Next install an sshserver, if not installed during ubuntu installation, so we can access the guest over ssh.

 ```bash
 sudo dhclient eth0  # provide the right interface name.